-Property is considered as one of the best investments you can make with your money.
-However, whilst many first-time buyers may be able to afford the higher rents of the capital and other cities within Great Britain, they may not pass the affordability criteria required to secure a mortgage of a much more affordable monthly payment.
 This is a common frustration and can be bypassed with the help of purchasing a shared ownership property.
-The shared ownership scheme offers the chance for more first time buyers to get onto the property ladder and choose from a variety of newly built properties, or existing properties through a re-sale program.
+The shared ownership scheme offers the chance for first time buyers to get onto the property ladder and choose from a variety of newly built properties, or existing properties through re-sale programmes from housing associations.

-You may be eligible to buy a home through a government Help to Buy scheme or shared ownership in England if:
+You may be eligible to buy a home through the government’s shared ownership scheme in England if:

 - Your household earns £80,000 a year or less outside London